Lotfollahi-lab/nichecompass/docs/tutorials/index.md

 # Tutorials

-Get familiar with NicheCompass by following our tutorials.
+Get started with NicheCompass by following our tutorials.

 ```{toctree}
 :maxdepth: 2